mishrpranav007/adcuratioassignment/README.md

-### This is an assignment submitted for the online coding round of Adcuration by Pranav Kumar Mishra.
+### This is an assignment submitted for the online coding round of Adcuratio by Pranav Kumar Mishra.